California Voters Give Uber, Lyft A Win But Some Drivers Aren't So Sure

 "This is a job that I make over $100,000 a year doing.
 And I have complete and total freedom and flexibility to do that," he said.

 The measure, known as Proposition 22, cements the business models of transportation and food delivery apps, which pay workers for the services they provide on demand.
-If the measure had failed, the companies would have had to abide by a new state law that says gig workers should be considered employees, and therefore entitled to costly benefits like unemployment, health insurance and paid sick leave.
+If the measure had failed, the companies would have had to abide by a new state law that says gig workers should be considered employees, and therefore entitled to costly benefits such as unemployment, health insurance and paid sick leave.

 Proposition 22 does mandate that the companies offer drivers some new benefits, including stipends to buy health insurance, accident insurance and some guaranteed level of pay.
 Still, it's a far cry from the standard benefits most employers in the state must offer their permanent workers.